oat-sa/taohub-articles/articles/Installation and Upgrading/install-from-config-file.md

 ##### Global

-The global part of the configuration contains all the properties required for the tao installation.
+The global part of the configuration contains all the properties required for the TAO installation.

 -   lang : the default language
 -   mode : debug or production
 -   instance_name : the name of the instance
 -   namespace : the local namespace
 -   url : the url to access the platform
--   file_path : the root path of your tao installation
+-   file_path : the root path of your TAO installation
 -   session_name : the name of the cookie that will contain the session
 -   timezone
 -   import_data : should be import default data or not